 This reach is categorized as a Class IV - Sacred Place by the 2013 Stevenson Comprehensive Plan and contains six public access points to the river as well as approximately 0.5 miles of trail which connects all of the access facilities and meanders along the riverfront.
-This trail along this reach was developed as part of a coordinated system (Figure 4.6-2) and is subject to active erosion issues which the Port of Skamania hopes to fix as part of a large restoration project which will also add paved accessibility and pedestrian amenities.
+This trail along this reach was developed as part of a coordinated system (Figure 4.6-2) and is subject to active erosion issues which the Port of Skamania hopes to fin an eroteration project which will along and proved accessibility and project to access the state of a subject of access the state of acces t

+360 fix as part of a large restoration project which will also add paved accessibility and pedestrian amenities.
 The six physical access points, listed from east to west, are described in detail below.